Tux/App-ccdiff/README.md

 ```
 usage: ccdiff: [options] file1 [file2]
         file1 or file2 can be - (but not both)
    -V    --version     Show version and exit
   Diff options:
    -U    --utf-8       Input is in UTF-8
    -u[3] --unified=3   Show a unified diff

-   -w    --ignore-whitespace
+   -w    --ignore-ws   Ignore whitespace changes
-                      Ignore whitespace changes (NYI)
+   -i    --ignore-case Ignore case differences

   Color options:
          --no-color    Do not use colors
          --old=red     Color to indicate removed content
          --new=green   Color to indicate added   content
          --bg=white    Background color for colored indicators
    -p    --pink        Shortcut for --old=magenta
    -f    --fancy       Use Unicode indicators instead of ^
    -r    --reverse     Reverse the colors of the indicators
 ```
 # Description